 Whether one exists or not is a matter of law for a Judge to decide.

-There are a number of legal tests which of course will be adopted by a Judge in deciding whether or not there is an employment relationship.
+There are some legal tests which of course will be adopted by a Judge in deciding whether there is an employment relationship or not.

 One of the key elements of any such test is whether there is a right for the Company to require the consultant/contractor to work and whether there is an obligation on the consultant/contractor to provide their work.
 This is a cornerstone of an employment relationship.